 These products tend to be rich in amino acids, which are low in saturated fat and don’t contain cholesterol.
 Soy contains omega-3 fatty acids that, in addition to bringing benefits to your cardiac health, are also great for fighting depression.

 Walnuts are a great source of alpha-linolenic acid, one of the components of omega-3 fatty acids.
 We recommend snacking on walnuts to help fight depression and protect your heart.

 Brown rice contains substantial levels of vitamins B1 and B3.
 It also contains folic acid and has a low glycemic index.
 Low in sugar, brown rice helps prevent blood sugar drops and the mood swings that result thereof.

 Beer yeast is rich in vitamins B1, B2, and B3.
 It also contains 16 amino acids that are very beneficial for strengthening your nervous system.

 Oatmeal contains folic acid and vitamins B1 and B6.
 This helps the digestive system and also prevents your sugar from going low, which causes those strong mood swings and irritability.

 A study by the American Association for Cancer Research states that this food is rich in vitamin C and folic acid, two properties that help prevent stress, different coronary diseases, and also various types of cancer.

-This is one of the foods that is most well-known for its properties for fighting depression.
-Just like walnuts and molasses, this food contains selenium, which helps control moods, strengthens your brain, and fights signs of aging.
-You should not abuse this, but it has been shown that eating pure chocolate is very beneficial for your emotional and physical health.
+This is one of the foods most well-known for its properties for fighting depression.
+Just like walnuts and molasses, cocoa contains selenium, which helps control moods, strengthens your brain, and fights signs of aging.